 These top global leaders are selected to participate in the week-long program to engage with innovation hubs, advanced technology centers, leading firms, educational and research institutions; explore local, regional, urban, and rural economic development models; share experiences and knowledge; build networks to enhance competitiveness in the Americas; promote sustainable and inclusive economic development; and increase trade and investment opportunities.

-The ACE program has been held 12 times, including the United States, Mexico, Argentina, Chile, Canada, Germany, and Israel.
-Next editions of ACE will be hosted by the State of Colorado and the State of Louisiana, United States, in 2021.
+The ACE program has been held 13 times, including the United States, Mexico, Argentina, Chile, Canada, Germany, and Israel.
+Next editions of ACE will be hosted by the State of Louisiana, United States, in 2021.

 To learn more about the #ACXchange visit: